COSMOS-CTC-Cambridge/damtp-research-programming/modules/start.md

   git reset --hard
 ```

-or you can simply remove the wjole directory if you have not added any files.
+or you can simply remove the whole directory if you have not added any files.

 MPI and ipcluster
 -----------------